Nonprofit organizations must register with and be certified by the Oregon Secretary of State

 If you don't have nonexempt function income, only file a copy of your federal Form 1120-H with us.
-You don’t need to file a Form OR-20 or a Form OR-20-INC.
+You don’t need to file a Form OR-20.

 A cooperative (co-op) is a legal entity owned and controlled by its members who join together to carry on an economic enterprise.
 Co-ops are either taxed as exempt or nonexempt.
 Both types of co-ops can have Oregon tax liabilities.
 Generally, exempt co-ops are limited to only certain farmer co-ops.
 All other co-ops are nonexempt.
 Oregon follows the federal requirements for these classifications.

-These co-ops are exempt from federal income taxes (under IRC §521).
+These co-ops are exempt from federal income taxes (under IRC Section 521).
 There are a number of requirements that must be met to qualify.
 Oregon follows the federal requirements and determination of exempt status.

 If an exempt co-op has “unrelated business taxable income” as defined for federal purposes, this income is also considered taxable by Oregon if it is from an Oregon source.
 The term “unrelated business taxable income” generally means the gross income derived from any unrelated trade or business regularly carried on by the exempt organization, less the deductions directly connected with carrying on the trade or business.
 If an organization regularly carries on two or more unrelated business activities, its unrelated business taxable income is the total of gross income from all such activities, minus the total allowable deductions attributable to all the activities.

-Nonexempt cooperatives are taxed the same as general corporations (ORS 317.070
+Nonexempt co-ops are taxed the same as general corporations (ORS 317.070

 ).
-Nonexempt cooperatives filing a federal Form 1120C will file an Oregon Form OR-20 if they’re doing business in Oregon.
+Nonexempt co-ops filing a federal Form 1120-C will file an Oregon Form OR-20 if they’re doing business in Oregon.
 If they’re doing business in more than one state, they’ll complete a Schedule OR-AP.

 To determine your Oregon sales for Schedule OR-AP, include items reported on lines 1e and lines 4–10 on your federal return.
 Generally, if an item of income is from your primary business activity and it’s from an Oregon source, it’s included in your Oregon sales for apportionment purposes.
 There’s no provision in current law to reduce the numerator of the sales factor for patronage dividends.